 Electrical Lab at Embry-Riddle Aeronautical University

-This 1,700 square foot lab is equipped to accommodate functions for both airframe and power plant electrical systems found on both general aviation and air transport aircraft.
+The Electrical Lab is equipped to accommodate functions for both airframe and powerplant electrical systems found on general aviation and air transport aircraft.
+This includes training devices for wiring practices and electrical troubleshooting.

 Turbine Engine Lab and Test Cells at Embry-Riddle Aeronautical University in Daytona Beach